 27. Malthusian Theory of Population Growth: Definition & Overview

 Known for his work on population growth, Thomas Robert Malthus argued that if left unchecked, a population will outgrow its resources, leading to a host of problems.
 In this lesson, we will define and discuss the Malthusian theory of population growth.

 28. Means of Production in Sociology: Definition & Concept

 This lesson describes the concept of means of production, taking a step back in time to the early development of industrialized society and seeing how the means of production continue in modern society.
 We explore how Karl Marx describes this topic and how critics respond.

 29. Organized Crime: Definition & History

-This lesson discusses how organized crime developed in the United States, and the definition for what constitutes a crime organization.
-You will learn what fuels the development of many groups, and how even an everyday job shares a few basic organizational elements in common with their structure.
+This lesson discusses how organized crime developed in the United States, and it explores what constitutes a crime organization.
+You will learn what fuels the development of many groups, and how even an everyday job shares a few basic organizational elements in common with the structure of organized crime groups.